 - Open the master valve on your underground sprinkler system.
 Close the whole house valve in your home.

-- If the numbers on your meter have changed, water has passed through the meter and you have a leak in your underground sprinkler system piping.
+- If the numbers on the meter have changed, water has passed through the meter and you have a leak in your underground sprinkler system piping.

-- If the numbers on your meter have not changed, a zone in your underground sprinkler system might be leaky.
+- If the numbers on the meter have not changed, a zone in your underground sprinkler system might be leaky.

 - Run each zone of your system and look for water bubbling up from the ground or spurting from a sprinkler head.